-PAKKA editing services of manuscripts will comprise the following steps: (Most steps are available separately.)1.
-MANUSCRIPT CRITIQUE
+(PAKKA editing services of manuscripts will comprise the following steps: Most steps are available separately.)1.
+CRITIQUE/DEVELOPMENTAL EDIT

 You’ve finally finished your manuscript, so what happens next?
 Professional editing?
 Not so fast.
-Has your manuscript been assessed by an independent third party yet?
+Has an independent third party assessed your manuscript yet?

 The manuscript critique (MC) is a general assessment of your manuscript.
 It’s a bird’s-eye view of your entire story.
-During this type of critique, the editor will look at the overall story, focusing on the plot, characters and pacing.
+The editor will examine the overall story during this critique, focusing on the plot, characters and pacing.

-You’ll receive feedback on character development, points of view (main and shifting), perspectives, characters’ voices, plot, overall theme, consistency, authenticity, believability and any overall weaknesses within the story.
+You’ll receive feedback on character development, points of view (main and shifting), perspectives, characters’ voices, plot, overall theme, consistency, authenticity, believability and any general weaknesses within the story.

 An MC is an entry-level edit.
-It’s where your editor looks at your overall manuscript and point out areas that need tightening and more cohesi0n.
+It’s where your editor looks at your overall manuscript and points out areas that need tightening and cohesion.
 You’ll also get advice on how to improve your story.

 Some points the evaluator will look at (but are not necessarily limited to):